mihaboznar/MorseD/README.md

 # MorseD
-A morse code translator, programmed in python.
+A morse code encoder, programmed in python.